How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Step 11

 After adding your flash memory to your virtual PC, Mass Storage drivers will be installed automatically.
-When you view My Computer, you can see your USB stick of KINGSTON or any other brand.
+When you view My Computer, you can see your KINGSTON USB stick or any other brand.

 Upon inspecting the Device Manager, you will find the USB 3.0 memory under Disk Drives.